Lom, Bulgaria: Ottoman rule and Bulgarian National Revival

 The name Lom Palanka was mentioned for the first time in 1704.
-The settlement then called Palanka stood between village and town in size and importance.
+At the time, the name palanka was used for settlements that stood between village and city (grad) in size and importance.
 In 1798 Lom suffered from brigand raids.
 With the development of shipping along the Danube after 1830, the importance of the town grew.
-The road to Sofia contributed to its progress and turned it into a main export port to Vienna (Austria).
+The road to Sofia contributed to its progress and turned it into a main export port to Vienna.
 By 1869 there were 120 shops, 148 trade offices, 175 food shops, 34 coffee bars, six hotels and two mills.
-The town was centred on the old Kale (fortress), which was entered through three kapii (gates) — Vidinska, Belogradchishka, Sofiyska.
+The town was centred on the old Kale (fortress), which was entered through three kapii (gates), each named after the place that the respective road led to - Vidin, Belogradchik, Sofia.
 The tradesmen from Lom offered goods at the biggest fairs in the region and beyond.
 In 1880 there were 7,500 inhabitants in the town.

 Lom is proud of its traditions from the period of the Bulgarian National Revival.
-During the national revival, the first community centre in Bulgaria (1856) was founded in the town, the first women's society in the country was also established in 1858 and one of the first theatre performances took place in the town.
+During the Bulgarian National Revival, the first chitalishte in Bulgaria (1856) was founded in the town, the first women's society in the country was also established in 1858 and one of the first theatre performances took place in the town.
 Krastyu Pishurka, a noted educator, also worked in Lom.

 Until the Second World War it was a major market town.
 In 1943, the Bulgarian government transported several thousand Jewish captives from Bulgarian-occupied territory in Greece and Yugoslavia to Lom to be embarked on boats bound for Vienna in Nazi Germany, from where they were taken to be exterminated in Treblinka.
 Lom was the main hub for the first deportations of victims of the Holocaust from the Axis-aligned Balkans.
 After 1944 the industry developed — sugar factory, can factory, grain industry.
 It became a port for the northwestern part of Bulgaria.